-Males 9s.
-5s.
+98. 58.
 11d.
 With a minimum payment of three hours for work done on any one day.
+Males ..
 Females

-- (c) Notwithstanding any provision in sub-clauses (a) and (b) hereof the minimum payment for employees who work during a theatre interval only, viz., between 8.45 p.m. and 10.15 p.m. for a period not exceeding one hour shall be 5s.
-9d. for each day. - (d) The special rate of time and a third shall be paid to casual workers employed in the business of a caterer for work done on Sunday, New Year's Day, Australia Day, Good Friday, Easter Saturday, Easter Monday, Queen's Birthday, Labour Day, Anzac Day, Christmas Day, Boxing Day, Melbourne Cup Day, or such other day as is generally observed in the locality as a substitute for any of the said days respectively.
+- (c) Notwithstanding any provision in sub-clauses (a) and (b) hereof the minimum payment for employees who work during a theatre interval only, viz., between 8.45 p.m. and 19.15 p.m. for a period not exceeding one hour shall be 5s.
+9d. for each day. - os. su.
+101 cach usy.

+(d) The special rate of time and a third shall be paid to casual workers employed in the business of a cateror for work done on Sunday, New Year's Day, Australia Day, Good Friday, Easter Saturday, Easter Monday, Queen's Birthday, Labour Day, Anzac Day, Christmas Day, Boxing Day, Melbourne Cup Day, or such other day as is generally observed in the locality as a substitute for any of the said days respectively.